 Docker Hub

-So, now we know that we use Dockerfile to build Docker Images, which in turn can be executed as Docker Containers.
+So, now you know that you use Dockerfile to build Docker Images, which in turn can be executed as Docker Containers.
 Docker Hub is a central repository where you can store the Docker Images that you have built.
 This is a versioned repository, meaning you can store multiple versions of your Image, and pull them as required.
 Users can pull images from Docker Hub to create containers or push their images to share with others.
 Note that there are several alternatives to Docker Hub, like Amazon Elastic Container Registry (ECR), and GitHub Packages.
 I currently tend to use GitHub Packages for my open-source work as it well suits my use cases and is free to use.

 Docker Compose

 A tool for defining and running multi-container Docker applications.
-It uses a YAML file to configure the applicationā€™s services, networks, and volumes.
+It uses a YAML file to configure the application’s services, networks, and volumes.
 This is an interesting one.
-We will be building a Docker Compose file that can run both a .NET Web API and a PostgreSQL instance (which the API connects to).
+You will be building a Docker Compose file that can run both a .NET Web API and a PostgreSQL instance (which the API connects to).

 Docker Desktop